sappysealsz/raptorchain/docs/rpc.md

 RISK OF LOSS OF FUNDS IN CASE OF ROGUE REMOTE NODE OR HACKED NODE

 ## BeaconChain-related queries
-Queries related to BeaconChain (the "backbone" of the network).
+Queries related to BeaconChain (the "backbone" of the network), under `/chain`

 BeaconChain fills the following roles
 - cross-chain message routing (message are passed through beacon blocks)